 William D. Ford Direct Federal Subsidized Stafford Loan –Eligibility determined by grade level and need.
 Must submit a Free Application for Federal Student Aid.
 If approved, lifetime aggregate amount up to $23,000 for all undergraduate study.
 Interest is subsidized as long as the student is enrolled at least half-time.
 Repayment and interest accumulation begin six months after graduation on a monthly basis.
 Repayment extendable to 10 years with minimum monthly payments of $50.
-Students must complete a Master Promissory Note (MPN), Entrance Counseling, sgined award letter, and the 2016-2017 Federal Direct Loan Request Form or 2017-2018 Federal Direct Loan Request Form before their loans can be processed.
-Please visit www.studentloans.gov to complete the MPN and Entrance Counseling requirements on-line.
+Students must complete a Master Promissory Note (MPN), Entrance Counseling, signed award letter, Annual Student Loan Acknowledgment, and the 2022-2023 Federal Direct Loan Request Form (PDF) or 2023-2024 Federal Direct Loan Request Form (PDF) before their loans can be processed.
+Please visit https://studentaid.gov/ to complete the MPN and Entrance Counseling requirements on-line.
 Students must log-in with their own FSA ID.
+Current interest rate can be found here and the current origination fee is 1.057% for loans with a first disbursement on or after 10/1/20 and 1.059% for loans with a first disbursement prior to 10/1/20.

 William D. Ford Direct Federal Unsubsidized Stafford Loan –Same as subsidized Stafford, except not based on financial need.
 Students are responsible for quarterly interest on the loan while in attendance at college.
 Interest accumulates immediately at a fixed rate and the current interest rate can be found here.
+The current origination fee is 1.057% for loans with a first disbursement on or after 10/1/20 and 1.059% for loans with a first disbursement prior to 10/1/20.
 Students may or may not choose to pay interest on the loan while in attendance at college.

-Federal Perkins Loan – Is available to students who demonstrate need and meet institutional criteria as long as funds are available.
+Federal Perkins Loan **not currently available for the 2018-2019 academic year and going forward**– Is available to students who demonstrate need and meet institutional criteria as long as funds are available.
 Interest is subsidized as long as the student is enrolled at least half-time.
 Interest is fixed at 5% and repayment starts nine months after the student leaves or is enrolled less than half-time.
+Click here for more information or refer to the Perkins Loan Master Promissory Note (PDF).

 Direct Federal PARENT Loan for Undergraduate Students (PLUS) –